prosyslab/flip/C/README.md

 |   └─ ...
 ├─ cil                              <- Cil framework for instrumentaion of C programs
 |
-├─ flip                             <- Our implementation of Flip
+├─ flex                             <- Our implementation of Flex
 |
-├─ flip_result                      <- Our experimental data
+├─ flex_result                      <- Our experimental data
 |
 └─ script                           <- Scripts for reproducing our experiments
 ```

 ## Installation

-Run the following command to install Flip:
+Run the following command to install Flex:
 ```
 $ ./build.sh
 ```
-The above command will install all the dependencies and build Flip.
+The above command will install all the dependencies and build Flex.

 Note that It would take some time.